 - Any correspondence with the institution

-We handle this process sensitively and thoroughly, ensuring all relevant evidence is gathered while minimising additional stress.
+We handle this process sensitively and thoroughly, ensuring all relevant evidence is gathered while minimising any additional stress to you.

 3. Legal Proceedings